filippodelministro/Basi_es/README.md

 # Basi
-Just a Repository to save sql query exercises
+Just a Repository to save sql exercises